-Work as LVN in:
+Career Options as an LVN in:

-Hospitals

-Prisons

-Physician Offices

-Community Clinics

-Public Health
+Hospitals Prisons Physician Offices Community Clinics Public Health Program Highlights

-- · One year program reduces the time required to graduate - Quality clinical sites
+- One year program reduces the time required to graduate - Quality clinical sites

 If you are interested in transferring to a four-year college or university to pursue a bachelor's degree in this major, it is critical that you meet with a counselor to select and plan the courses for your major.
 Schools vary widely in terms of the required preparation.
 The courses that Lassen Community College requires for an associate degree in this major may be different from the requirements needed for the bachelor's degree.